Algebra of sets: Empty set, universe set, and the complement of a set

 The identity expressions (together with the commutative expressions) say that, just like 0 and 1 for addition and multiplication, $\varnothing$ and $\boldsymbol{U}$ are the identity elements for union and intersection, respectively.

 Unlike addition and multiplication, union and intersection do not have inverse elements.
-However the complement laws give the fundamental properties of the somewhat inverse-like unary operation of set complementation.
+However, the complement laws give the fundamental properties of the somewhat inverse-like unary operation of set complementation.

-The preceding five pairs of formulae—the commutative, associative, distributive, identity and complement formulae—encompass all of set algebra, in the sense that every valid proposition in the algebra of sets can be derived from them.
+The preceding five pairs of formulae—the commutative, associative, distributive, identity, and complement formulae—encompass all of set algebra, in the sense that every valid proposition in the algebra of sets can be derived from them.

-Note that if the complement formulae are weakened to the rule $(A^\complement)^\complement = A$, then this is exactly the algebra of propositional linear logic.
+If the complement formulae are weakened to the rule $(A^\complement)^\complement = A$, then this is exactly the algebra of propositional linear logic.

 Principle of duality

 Each of the identities stated above is one of a pair of identities such that each can be transformed into the other by interchanging $\cup$ and $\cap$, while also interchanging $\varnothing$ and $\boldsymbol{U}$.

 These are examples of an extremely important and powerful property of set algebra, namely, the principle of duality for sets, which asserts that for any true statement about sets, the dual statement obtained by interchanging unions and intersections, interchanging $\boldsymbol{U}$ and $\varnothing$ and reversing inclusions is also true.
 A statement is said to be self-dual if it is equal to its own dual.